Emmanu12/Coding_Challenge/README.md

 # Topicvoting

 Topicvoting is a web app.
 Users can add topic,upvote or downvote topics.

+## Assumption

+I have added 24 topics in this app in way that page refresh will not empty this 24 topics and their data(upvote & downvote count).
+Users can add topics but the topics users added will lose after page refresh.

 1. Users can add new topics by clicking 'New topic' button.
 2. Then after adding Topic title and Descrition, users can click save button.